LoveIsGrief/generic-dht/README.md

 Returns an object containing the address information for the listening socket of the DHT.
 This object contains `address`, `family` and `port` properties.

-#### `dht.announce(infoHash, port, [callback])`

-Announce that the peer, controlling the querying node, is downloading a torrent on a port.

-If `dht.announce` is called soon (< 5 minutes) after `dht.lookup`, then the routing table generated during the lookup can be re-used, because the "tokens" sent by each node will still be valid.

-If `dht.announce` is called and there is no cached routing table, then a `dht.lookup` will first be performed to discover relevant nodes and get valid "tokens" from each of them.
-This will take longer.

-A "token" is an opaque value that must be presented for a node to announce that its controlling peer is downloading a torrent.
-It must present the token received from the same queried node in a recent query for peers.
-This is to prevent malicious hosts from signing up other hosts for torrents. **All token management is handled internally by this module.**

-`callback` will be called when the announce operation has completed, and is called with a single parameter that is an `Error` or null.

 #### `arr = dht.toArray()`